Skip to content

 » READ MORE: Wooga Poplar drops double-double in season opener, leads Villanova past Lafayette

-A one-game sample proves nothing, a theme that applies to so much of Monday’s win, but Poplar looked every bit the part of a versatile scoring wing that Villanova hasn’t had during Neptune’s first two seasons as head coach.
+A one-game sample proves nothing, a theme that applies to so much of Monday’s win, but Poplar looked every bit the part of a versatile scoring wing Villanova hasn’t had during Neptune’s first two seasons as head coach.

 “Wooga Poplar is arguably one of the best shooters we’ve had here,” Neptune said.
 “Arguably one of the best athletes.”

 Poplar made eight of his 13 shot attempts, including two three-pointers on three attempts.
 He shot 38.5% from three-point range last season at Miami.
-Poplar’s 10 rebounds marked just the fourth time he’s hit double-digits on the glass.
+Poplar’s 10 rebounds marked just the fourth time he’s hit double digits on the glass.
 He did turn it over four times but nearly evened that out with three steals.

 » READ MORE: Three reasons for optimism, pessimism as Villanova begins its 2024-25 season